GManTheMarioGuy/GManTheMarioGuy/README.md

-# I got locked out of my old account uuphoria :(
-All my new projects and maybe archived projects will be on here and the old uuphoria account will be fully unused.
+# Hello!
+Im uuphoria2 (aka GMannTheSFMGuy or simply GMann)

-doom 1993 enjoyer :suspect:
-and meme enjoyer :trollface:
+im a doom 1993 enjoyer :suspect: and meme enjoyer :trollface:

 also tf2 is very epic (yes)